lorenz0890/multi-directional-pruning/README.md

 # A Multi Directional Approach for Accelerating Single-Node Image Classification Neural Network Training via Pruning

+Implementation of the methods proposed in the [Master's Thesis](https://utheses.univie.ac.at/detail/63874#) of the same title.

 ## _Train and test_
 - Install requirements:
 ```